Mastering JavaScript Operators: A Complete Guide with Examples

 + Addition#

-This operator adds two numbers together, or concatenates two strings together.
-If a number and a string are used together, it performs a concatenation.
+The + operator adds two numbers or concatenates two strings.
+When a number and a string are combined, it performs string concatenation.

 console.log(5 + 3); // 8